Moshe Kelman: 1947-1949 Palestine war

 On 1 May, he commanded the 3rd Battalion's attack on Ein al-Zeitun as part of Operation Yiftach.
-Two or three days later, Kelman ordered the shooting of "70 or so" Arab prisoners in a gully close to Safad, many of them young men taken prisoner at Ein al-Zeitun.
-Afterwards a female member of the Palmach, Netiva Ben-Yehuda, was ordered, with others, to the untie ropes from the dead when it was feared that the bodies might be discovered by members of the Red Cross who were visiting the area.
+Two or three days later, Kelman ordered the shooting of "70 or so" Arab prisoners in a gully close to Safed, many of them young men taken prisoner at Ein al-Zeitun.
+According to a female member of the Palmach, Netiva Ben-Yehuda, the captive men were tied up and thrown into the deep gully between Ein al Zeitun and left for two days.
+Kelman then decided to "get rid of this problem altogether" but most of his men refused.
+Finally, he found two willing to do it, and the prisoners were killed.
+Two days later, word of the massacre leaked out, and it was feared that British or UN investigators would arrive, so some soldiers, including Ben-Yehuda, were detailed to untie the corpses and bury them.
+Afterwards, Netiva Ben-Yehuda, was ordered, with others, to the untie ropes from the dead when it was feared that the bodies might be discovered by members of the Red Cross who were visiting the area.
 Ilan Pappe states that one of the reasons for this and "many other mass killings" was that the Haganah did not have facilities for large numbers of prisoners.

-On 6 May, he led the first attack on Safad but his troops failed to capture the town.
+On 6 May, Kelman led the first attack on Safed but his troops failed to capture the town.
+The second attack on May 10th proved to be successful.

 On 8 June 1948, during one of the unsuccessful attacks on Latrun, Kelman led three companies and was forced to retreat under fire.
 He also commanded troops rounding up members of the Irgun in Tel Aviv during the Altalena revolt.

 On 12 July 1948, during Operation Danny, Kelman was in command of the 3rd Battalion in Lydda.
 After an outbreak of gunfire his troops were ordered to shoot at "any clear target" and at anyone "seen on the streets".
 In two and a half hours "some 250" people were killed "and many wounded."
 Kelman subsequently transferred to the Negev Brigade and took part in Operation Yoav.